GreaterGoodest/blog.dev.repo/content/post/elf_science_p3.md

 This implementation is fairly trivial, and real world samples will make it much more difficult to determine that they are even doing these checks.

-To defeat this exmample, we'll just add in a relative jump.
+To defeat this example, we'll just add in a relative jump.

 By looking at the dissasembly, we can see the distance we need to jump.